joannathom/Favorite-Vacation-Locations/README.md

 * Visual Studio

 # Features
-* Created a repository in Github or fork existing repository.
+## * Created a repository in Github or fork existing repository.
-* Research and download a CSV data file to the github repository.
+    Researched and downloaded a CSV data file to the github repository.
-* Juypter Notebooks will also need to be installed for a notebook and opened while using Visual Studio.
+    Juypter Notebooks will also need to be installed for a notebook and opened while using Visual Studio.
-  ## Skills Developed
-* Reading data from a CSV file.
+    ReadIn Data: Reading data from a CSV file.
-* Exploring the Data with pandas to view the data in charts that pull each column.
+## * Exploring the Data
+     Used pandas to view the data in charts that pull each column.
-* Cleaning the Data adding a column and title, pulling out nun values.
+## * Cleaning the Data
+     Cleaned data by adding a column and title, pulling out nun values.
+## * Analyzing the Data
+     The charts were created using python code/Jupyter notebooks to show information.
-* Analyzing the Data with Matplotlib to create a line chart, bar graph, and pie chart for percentanges.
+     The data with Matplotlib to create a line chart, bar graph, and pie chart for percentanges.
+## * Questions and Visualizations
+     These were created with matplotlib to show the data analysis.

 # Questions